Ask the Expat

 Tip #3: Explore Where to Go

 Choosing a destination based alone on its global economic and political importance may not be a strong enough motivation to help you survive in a country with unfamiliar culture, language, and ways of life.
 Pick a destination that will enhance your resume and whose people and culture you also like.
-That way, you will be much happier, rather than basing your decision on the latest survey of business languages in great demand.
-Making thoughtful decisions is also true if you are considering moving abroad for a lifestyle change (if you are self-employed and looking for a change, for example) or for retirement.
+That way, you will be much happier than basing your decision on the latest survey of growing economies and business languages in great demand.
+Making thoughtful decisions is also essential if you are considering moving abroad for a lifestyle change (if you are self-employed and looking for a change, for example) or for retirement.
 Choose a location that attracts you for more than one single reason.
 Cheap real estate alone is not reason enough to move somewhere, nor is an easy immigrant visa or low cost of living.

 Keep a variety of factors in mind to determine if a country is for you, such as culture, people, religion, way of life, standard of living, business and work culture, language, climate, housing, entertainment, health care, infrastructure, and salary if you are looking for employment in Asia.